testdouble/tiny_type/README.md

 now anyone working with this code can see at a glance what type of object it's expecting to be given, and if the `render` method is given anything other than a `RenderableObject` it will raise an exception with a clear error message:

 ```
-Expected parameter ':input' to be of type 'RenderableObject', but got 'String'
+Expected argument ':input' to be of type 'RenderableObject', but got 'String'
 ```

 ## Type declarations: